jacob-maristany/Xamarin.Forms.Mvvm/README.md

 ### Unity
 This MVVM framework supports dependency injection (DI) for your Pages and view models using Unity as an IoC container.
 Any reference to an API denoting a "Container" implies that the MVVM framework is interacting with UnityContainer in order to register entries to be injected in any Page or view model you Create via the MVVM framework.

+Note: A major 'TODO" in this framework is to create a super lightweight IOC container and DI support that ties into Xamarin.Forms.DependencySerice and removes the Unity nuget depdendency.

 ### NotifyPropertyChanged
 This is a basic and common implemetation of `INotifyPropertyChanged`.  `ViewModelBase` implements this class.
 It's exposed publicly for your convienence.